 Compound terms in Vertipedia are only applied to helicopter and gyroplane VTOL types (with one exception).
 This follows the accepted practice within the industry.
 For gyroplanes, only the lift compound term is applied to gyroplanes with wings - thrust compounding is inherent in that class of rotorcraft.
 One other aircraft that is marked as having lift compounding is the Herrick HV-2 Convertaplane, which could effectively become an autogyro when the top fixed wing was allowed to rotate in flight.

 First flight milestones are recorded in Vertipedia because they provide a very tangible and unambiguous record of progress in VTOL aircraft design and development.
 Wherever possible, untethered flights are used as the common denominator as they represent a baseline that all aircraft have to achieve.
 Events such as 'roll-outs', for example, are not included because they are usually marketing driven events rather than a real measure of development progress or achievement.

 Vertipedia has been built specifically to be a source of reference information.
 It is not a vehicle for promotional or marketing information.
 The Vertipedia team decided that limiting the data to aircraft that have actually flown would be an unambiguous way to limit the scope of the data included.
 There is also a minimum gross weight limit of 500lb.
 There are many important historical projects that never flew but there has to be some clear, defining rule about what to include or not.

-Vertipedia attempts to provide detailed, specific information about an aircraft rather than generic information for an aircraft.
+Vertipedia attempts to provide detailed, specific information about a particular aircraft rather than generic information for the Type.
 Many prototype aircraft have features that change during development into a production standard and no prior knowledge is assumed of these changes.
 Because of this, if an image for a verifiable prototype is not available then, normally, no image will be displayed.
-The Type page shows links to images of related aircraft.
+The Type page shows links to images of from the series.